- What Is Thyroid Disorder?

 Fatigue, Nausea, vomiting, fast heart rate, change in appetite and growth of thyroid levels and thyroid size are the typical symptoms of hyperthyroidism.
 One can also notice changes in appetite and lower tolerance to heat.

-Treatment is not required for mild hyperthyroidism where TSH levels are low but free T4 is normal.
+Treatment is not required for mild hyperthyroidism where TSH levels are low, but free T4 is normal.
 In case of a severe thyroid disorder, the doctor prescribes propylthiouracil (PTU), in low doses during the first trimester.
 Anti-thyroid medication, methimazole is prescribed after the first trimester if necessary.
 In rare cases where the patient does not respond to medication, surgery may be suggested to remove a portion of the thyroid.
 Radioactive iodine treatment is not recommended for pregnant women since it can damage the baby’s thyroid gland.

-Baby: A newborn can suffer from rapid heart rate leading to heart failure, poor weight gain, low birth weight, irritability and enlarged thyroid causing breathlessness.
+Yes, hyperthyroidism can affect the mother and the baby.
+There are high chances of the condition leading to preeclampsia, premature birth, miscarriage and sudden worsening of hyperthyroid symptoms in the mother.
+Also, a newborn can suffer from rapid heart rate leading to heart failure, poor weight gain, low birth weight, irritability and enlarged thyroid causing breathlessness.

 Hypothyroidism in Pregnancy